CompuTec/computec-docs/docs/processforce/user-guide/quality-control/test-properties.md

 # Test Properties

-Test properties – the core of the Quality Control Test – can be defined and grouped into similar properties.
+Test properties – the core of the Quality Control Test, can be defined and grouped into similar properties.

 :::info Path
     Administration → Setup → Quality Control → Test Properties
 :::

-This form allows the user to define Test Properties and is used within the Test Protocol Template, Test Protocol and Quality Control Test forms to determine and record testing results.
+This form allows the user to define Test Properties and is used within the Test Protocol Template, [Test Protocol](./test-protocols/overview.md) and [Quality Control Test](./quality-control-test/overview.md) forms to determine and record testing results.

 The Used Count field indicates how often the Test Property has been used and is used for reporting and analysis purposes.